crunchr/pymutantic/README.md

 print(doc.state)
 ```

-### `MigrationChain` (experimental)
+### `ModelVersionRegistry` (experimental)

-It is also possible to apply granular schema migration edits using the `MigrationChain` class.
+It is also possible to apply granular schema migration edits using the `ModelVersionRegistry` class.
 By storing multiple versions of a Model and implementing `up` and `down` functions (which in fact are making granular migrations) schema migrations can also be synchronized with other concurrent edits:

 ```python
 class ModelV1(BaseModel):